- Admission to the College

 Visiting (Transient) Students

 Students currently enrolled at four-year colleges and universities may enroll in most NOVA courses without taking a placement test to determine readiness to do college-level work.
 Such “transient” or visiting students maintain their primary enrollment with the four-year college or university (home institution) and elect to enroll at NOVA for the limited purpose of taking one or more classes.
 Students must provide specified documentation showing current enrollment or admission to a four-year college or university.
 In some cases, documentation will be required to show successful completion of course prerequisites.
-For more information and directions, see the visiting students Web page.
+For more information and directions, see the Visiting & Transient Students website.